Type of site | |

 On August 1, 2018, GitLab Inc. started development of Meltano.[26]

-On August 11, 2018, GitLab Inc. moved from Microsoft Azure to Google Cloud Platform, making the service inaccessible to users in Crimea, Cuba, Iran, North Korea, Sudan, and Syria, due to sanctions imposed by Office of Foreign Assets Control of the United States.[27]
-To overcome this issue, the non-profit organisation Framasoft provides a Debian mirror to make GitLab CE available in these countries.[28]
+On August 11, 2018, GitLab Inc. moved from Microsoft Azure to Google Cloud Platform, making the service inaccessible to users in several regions including: Crimea, Cuba, Iran, North Korea, Sudan, and Syria, due to sanctions imposed by Office of Foreign Assets Control of the United States.[26]
+In order to overcome this issue, the non-profit organisation Framasoft provides a Debian mirror to make GitLab CE available in those countries.[27]

-During the COVID-19 pandemic in 2020, GitLab Inc. released its Guide to All-Remote and a Coursera course on remote management to aid companies in building all-remote work cultures.[30][31]
+In 2020, due to the COVID-19 pandemic, GitLab Inc. released its Guide to All-Remote and a course on remote management to aid companies in building all-remote work cultures.[30][31]

 April 2020 saw the expansion of GitLab Inc. into the Australian and Japanese markets.[32][33]
 In November that same year, GitLab Inc. was valued at more than $6 billion in a secondary market evaluation.[34]